Kori166/IoD_Dashboard/README.md

 → React dashboard fetches static files at runtime
 ```

-The dashboard should not rely on Python scripts during deployment.
+The dashboard should not depend on Python scripts during deployment.

 Any Python or CSV processing should happen before files are committed or copied into `public/data/`.

 ## Connecting pipeline outputs

 The companion pipeline should generate the frontend-ready files listed in the data model section.

-Recommended approach:
+Recommended process:

 1. run the pipeline outside the dashboard build step
-2. export JSON / GeoJSON files using the agreed schemas
+2. export JSON / GeoJSON files using the agreed formats
 3. place those files in `public/data/`
 4. run the dashboard locally and check each page
 5. commit the generated dashboard-ready files when appropriate

-This keeps the dashboard focused on presentation while the pipeline remains responsible for data production.
+This keeps the dashboard focused on presentation, while the pipeline handles data processing.

 ## Getting started